tomoto/JabaraMIDI_Library/README.md

   * V3: To be written

 * BME280/BMP280/BMP3XX sensors are supported.
-  You need to manually install the libraries from Adafruit for the sensors you use.
+  You need to manually install the libraries from Adafruit for your sensors.
 See JabaraMIDI_Sensor_[sensor type].h.

+* I intentionally wrote all the code in the header files to see how smartly the modern C++ compilers handle them in this template library era.
+Currently, I do not see any drawbacks.
+Actually, the binary gets slightly smaller, which was a nice surprise.